-Ripoff Report’s new removal policy only applies in cases where both sides have presented arguments in court – and then the court found against the author of the contested posting.
-Default judgments will probably not be accepted.
+Ripoff Report’s new removal policy only applies in cases where both sides have presented arguments in court – and the court ruled against the author of the posting.
+Default judgments probably won’t not be accepted.
 Still, the change is a step forward for people and businesses that have been defamed on ripoffreport.com.

 Speak To A Ripoff Report Removal Lawyer

 Is a false posting on Ripoff Report causing your business hardship?
-The attorneys at Kelly Warner Law have worked with hundreds of entrepreneurs and businesses in mitigating the crushing effects of defamatory online consumer reviews.
+The attorneys at Kelly Warner have worked with hundreds of businesses to mitigate the crushing effects of defamatory online consumer reviews.
 If you’ve been “hit,” contact our ripoffreport.com removal attorneys; they’ll be able to review the specifics of your situation and, depending on the circumstances, may be able to guide you towards an effective outcome.